cartermak/cartermak.github.io/_posts/2019-12-31-github-ssh-setup.md

 # Overview

+Git is a fantastic tool, but here's the issue---I'm lazy.
+Cloning and pushing to a git repository using standard HTTPS generally requires you to authenticate in the command line, but that's a lot of work.
+Instead, I use SSH authentication unless I'm working in an environment where someone could physically access my computer or otherwise get my private key.
+It's secure, and more importantly, it's fast and easy.

 These instructions will focus on setting up local git authentication for GitHub on Debian Linux.
 Specifically, I use Pop!_OS (based on Ubuntu) as my Linux desktop environment, and Ubuntu on WSL in Windows.
 The procedures are just about identical for both.
-This procedure focuses on setting up a local user with SSH authentication using a 4096-bit RSA key pair.
+Here, we'll set up a local user with SSH authentication using a 4096-bit RSA key pair.

 [Here](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) is a tutorial from GitHub covering these steps.